Jobify is an app designed to help recent college graduates find jobs in the work force.

 The presence of a pattern provides a brand identity that is continuous throughout the app and goes hand in hand with brand colors and logo.

-Mockups & High-Fi prototyping
+Mockups and High-Fi prototyping

 All screens have now been updated from Low-Fidelity prototypes to mockups.
 I then connected the various screens to illustrate High-Fidelity prototyping.